As Scared As – 35 Similes for Being Scared

 Example Sentence:

-- “Waiting for my exam results, I felt as jittery as a leaf trembling in the wind.”
+• “Waiting for my exam results, I felt as Scared as a leaf trembling in the wind.”

-- “As the eerie figure drew closer, his nerves shook, as jittery as a leaf in the wind.”
+• “As the eerie figure drew closer, his nerves shook, as Scared as a leaf in the wind.”

 Other Ways to Say:

-15. As terrified as a child at the dentist
+As Scared as a Child at the Dentist

 Meaning: Describes an intense fear, particularly when facing an unpleasant or frightening situation.